 Trip type: Group tour

-Duration exc. international flights: 5 days
+Duration exc. flights: 5 days

 Trip type: Group tour